 These indicators are calculated:

-By diseases;
+By disease;

-For separate reasons.
+For certain reasons.

-2) summing up the monthly data on the average number of employees and dividing the sum by 12.
+2) summing up monthly data on the average number of employees and dividing the sum by 12.

 Additionally, to characterize labor losses due to temporary disability, the following indicators can be calculated.